Drywall Calculator

 Installation Tips

-• Hang ceilings first — ceiling drywall goes up before walls so wall sheets can support the ceiling edge.
+• Hang ceilings first — ceiling drywall goes up before walls so wall sheets can support the ceiling edge and close the gap at the ceiling line.

-• Stagger joints — never line up vertical joints in adjacent rows.
-Stagger them by at least 4 feet for a stronger wall and less cracking.
+• Stagger seams — never align vertical seams in adjacent rows.
+Stagger them by at least 4 feet for a stronger wall and less visible cracking after taping.

 • Use the right screws — coarse thread drywall screws for wood framing, fine thread for metal studs.
-Never use nails for ceilings.
+Never use nails for ceilings — they back out over time.

 • Mark stud locations before hanging — snap chalk lines on the floor and ceiling so you know exactly where to drive screws after the sheet is up.

 A standard 4×8 ft sheet of ½" drywall weighs about 54 lbs.
 A 4×12 sheet weighs ~80 lbs.
-Ceiling installation requires at least 2 people — never attempt to hang ceiling drywall alone.
-Rent a drywall lift for $50–$80/day for ceiling work — it's worth every dollar.
+A ⅝" Type X sheet weighs ~75 lbs for a 4×8.
+Ceiling installation requires at least 2 people and ideally a drywall lift.
+Never attempt to hang ceiling drywall alone — the risk of injury from a dropped sheet is serious.
+Rent a drywall lift for $50–$80/day for ceiling work — it holds the sheet in position while you drive screws.

 Frequently Asked Questions